 This short report provides an update on improving particulate matter levels in the airshed since the 1990's.
 The key to improvement has been more effective management at the source, in particular, the phase-out of all beehive burners, increased removal of fine particulate matter from multiple industrial partners, decreased open burning, use of coarser traction material on streets in winter and improved street cleaning practices.

-In 2011-2012, the Ministry of Environment worked in collaboration with city residents to collect ambient air samples within an odour-affected neighborhood, and analyzed the samples for 194 volatile organic compounds (VOCs).
+In 2011-2012, the Ministry of Environment worked in collaboration with city residents to collect ambient air samples within an odour-affected neighbourhood, and analyzed the samples for 194 volatile organic compounds (VOCs).
 The report from this Sampling Program provides a summary of VOCs that were measured in the outdoor air and provides recommendations for next steps.

 Other Studies for the Prince George Airshed